charmedsatyr-401-advanced-javascript/lab-04/README.md

   * Only dummy assertions have been made.
 * What assertions need to be / should be made?
   * The modules lack meaningful formal tests.
 However, to some extent, the the proof is in the pudding: do the intended outputs result from running the module?
 They do on the tested system.
+  * For `strToCharCode` and `charCodeToBuffer`, tests might include proper error handling for invalid inputs or potential edge cases like international special character sets.
-  * For `convert`, tests might include ensuring error handling for invalid arguments or if the `./files` folder does not exist in the correct path.
+  * For `bufferToFile`, tests might include ensuring error handling for invalid arguments, edge cases, or if the `./files` folder does not exist in the specified path.
   * `write` and `append` functions require little more than proof of life testing because they are wrappers around `fs` built-in methods, but with a hardcoded `path` and `callback` arguments.
-More detailed testing of the Node.js modules might be done with mocks, but it's 3rd-party code.
   * `tag` manipulates the stream that is fed to it line-by-line from `./files/pair-programming.txt` by the `readline` package.
 If desired, a series of tests might be made to test that the manipulation is to spec, or to ensure that the `readline` initialization and methods are integrated properly.
+Further testing could ensure all writing is done asynchronously.

 #### UML
 N/A